pkp/pkp-docs/admin-guide/3.4/en/data-import-and-export.md

 ## Export to Services

-Each application provides plugins to export published metadata to indexing services, such as Crossref, PubMed, DataCite, DOAJ, MEDRA and more.
+Each application provides plugins to export published metadata to indexing services, such as Crossref, PubMed, DataCite, DOAJ, mEDRA and more.
 Some of these plugins deposit directly to the services.
 Others generate an export file according to the service's specifications.

 Go to **Settings** > **Website** > **Plugins** to install and configure these plugins.
 Our [user documentation hub](/) provides guidance for working with many of them.